homelabos/homelabos/docs/setup/installation.md

 ## Set-up

-1) Download the latest version from the link above to your client computer and extract the folder.
+1) Download the [latest version](https://gitlab.com/NickBusey/HomelabOS/-/releases) to your client computer and extract the folder.

    IF you are going to be using HomelabOS to provision a cloud server, walk through the process.
 Otherwise you can skip this.